theogani/ISBI_Explainable_AI_tutorial/second_cour/case_one/readme.md

     - The data is already normalized and clean.
 4. Initialize and Train NNCE
 5. Select a Sample:
-    - Define a function to select a sample either randomly or by class label (clinically significant or insignificant).
+    - Define a function to select a sample either randomly or by class label (clinically significant was selected as an example for the notebook).
     - Perform explainability analysis on the selected sample.

 6. Explainability Analysis: